origamisith/brianstorm/README.md

 # brianstorm
-An empty Game Engine in which you can build a game.
+An interactive web-based multimedia platform capable of producing sounds, images, and responding to user feedback, in the form of a really cool video game : )

 Storm's a-brewin'